luccapaldi/conflux/README.md

 # tondu

+A companion package to the tif file format for scientific analysis.

 This is a package containing self-contained, modular functions for analysis of DNA polymer physics.
 These functions are all a result of work in the Reisner group at McGill University and are not intended to fully encompass all systems.